Tgopal00/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 2. *Cleaning Combined Data Table and Creating a New Table*

    I begain to further clean the combined data table by first checking for duplicate values.
 There were no duplicate records found.
 Next, I checked for missing values.
 I found there were a number of missing values from the start_station_name and the end_station_name column and I did not want those records to be a part of my analysis.
 In addition to this, I checked for ride_length values that could affect my analysis.
-For example, a ride_length value that is negative, less than one minute, or greater than 24 hours.
+For example, a ride_length value that is negative, less than one minute, or greater than 24 hours was not included in my analysis.

    I created a new table called "bike_data_combined_clean" by selecting all the columns from the "bike_data_combined" table where the start_station_name and end_station_name columns did not have null values and where the ride_length columns had values greater than or equal to a minute and less than or equal to 24 hours.
 This resulted in a final clean data table with 4,398,200 records.